 TomTom N.V., headquartered in the Netherlands, is a leading player in the navigation and mapping industry.
 Founded in 1991, the company has evolved from a GPS device manufacturer to a provider of advanced location-based services and solutions.
-With a strong presence in Europe, North America, and Asia, TomTom focuses on key business areas such as automotive navigation, fleet management, and real-time traffic information.
-The company’s core products include high-definition maps, navigation software, and traffic data, which are distinguished by their accuracy and reliability.
-TomTom's innovative approach has positioned it as a trusted partner for automotive manufacturers and businesses seeking to enhance their location services.
-Notable achievements include its extensive map coverage and the development of cutting-edge technologies that support smart mobility and connected vehicles.
+With a strong presence in Europe, North America, and Asia, TomTom focuses on key business areas such as automotive navigation, fleet management, and geographic information systems.
+The company is renowned for its innovative products, including real-time traffic information and high-definition maps, which set it apart in a competitive market.
+TomTom's commitment to accuracy and user experience has solidified its position as a trusted partner for businesses and consumers alike.
+Notable achievements include partnerships with major automotive manufacturers and a robust suite of APIs that enhance location services across various platforms.

 How does Tomtom's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.